juanluispaz/ts-sql-query/docs/supported-operations.md

      * Allows to create a condition where the criteria is provided by an external system */ dynamicConditionFor(definition: { [key: string ]: ValueSource }): DynamicConditionExpression

     /*
+     * The fn function will receive as first argument the table name as ValueSource,
+     * as the second argument is the alias of the table as ValueSource
+     * The number of additional arguments in the fn function is the same in the resulting function (up to 5 arguments).
+     * The first argument of the returned function is the table or view, the second argument
+     * is a name for the customization; the additional arguments are the same defined in the fn function.
+     */
+    createTableOrViewCustomization(fn: (table: ValueSource, alias: ValueSource, ...params: any[]) => RawFragment): (tableOrView: Table | View, name: string, ...params: any[]) => CustomizedTableOrView

+    /*
      * Configurations